 AGT's asset allocation is driven by the manager's stock selection decisions.
 Since we last published, using data from October 2024, the main shift in AGT's geographical position has been an increase in its European exposure, from 32% to 39%.
-This was matched by a corresponding reduction in AGT's North American exposure, down from 22% to 16%.
+This was matched by a corresponding reduction in AGT's North American exposure, down from 22% to 16% (reflecting either the sale of positions or underperformance relative to other regions, which lowers the proportional weighting within the portfolio).

-Figure 6: AGT geographic breakdown as at Figure 7: AGT portfolio exposure as at 30 June 30 June 2025 as a percentage of NAV 2025 as a percentage of the portfolio
+Figure 6: AGT geographic breakdown as at 30 June 30 June 2025 as a percentage of NAV AGT portfolio exposure as at 30 June 2025 as a percentage of the portfolio